 Fisk Factors In CCR:HIV, the Risk Factors tab lists a series of questions from the CDC form regarding HIV risk behavior.
-Check Yes, No, or Unk. (unknown) for each question.
-These questions must be answered to confirm a patient into the CCR:HIV.
+These questions are optional however if you choose to answer the questions, check Yes, No, or Unk. (unknown) for each question.

+8.4.6.
 Local Fields tab

-Local Fields The Local Fields tab allows you to enter registry-specific information regarding the patient's health history in locally configured fields (see page 62 for details).
+Local Fields The Local Fields tab allows you to enter registry-specific information regarding the patient's health history in locally configured fields (see page 72 for details).

+8.4.7.
 Confirming a Pending Patient Record